lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Swift

-Move 1m closer to a target 1m outside your melee attack range, or within your melee attack range but father than 1m from you, then make a melee attack on that target with +1 to hit.
+Move 1m closer to a target 1m outside your melee attack range, or within your melee attack range but farther than 1m from you, then make a melee attack on that target with +1 to hit.

 ## Back-step Strike